COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 Practices 8 and 16 require you to complete the Module 1 Quiz and the Module 2 Quiz, respectively with at least a 1%.

 e.
-Complete the Module Reviews - Not Graded (but necessary for continued success)
+Complete the Module Reviews - Graded

 e.
 Take the Module Quizzes - Graded

+There are three (3) module quizzes, one at the end of each of the three learning modules.
+The average of ALL module quiz grades counts for 35% of your course grade.
 You can find the module quizzes in MyOpenMath in Tasks Folders 5, 10, and 15.
 For availability check Dr. Stewart's Tentative Course Schedule.
 You can find its (brown) button on the Canvas Course Home Page.

 The Module Quizzes require a 100% on the Syllabus Review.

 g.
-Take the Comprehensive Final Exam - Graded and Proctored!
+Take a Final Exam - Graded

-There is a proctored Final Exam.
+You must take a proctored, comprehensive Final Exam.
 Its grade counts for 20% of your course grade.
-The Final Exam consists of problems taken from the Module Quizzes.
+This exam consists of problems taken from the Module Quizzes.
+You can find the Final Exam in MyOpenMath in Tasks Folder 16.

 The Final Exam requires a 100% on the Syllabus Review.